alexisgaillard/Stylus-grid/README.md

 @import "stylus-grid"
 grid()
 ```
-By default the mixin output the CSS required for a 12 columns fluid grid system with 1% of gutter and a maximum width of 1272px.
+By default the mixin output the CSS for a 12 columns fluid grid system with 1% of gutter and a maximum width of 1272px.

 Your markup should look like this: